-It’s best to mount the bulb and its fixture just above the enclosure, either by placing it directly on top of the screen lid or using a hook attached to the wall to hang the light from.
+It’s best to mount the bulb and the light fixture just above the enclosure, either by placing it directly on top of the screen lid or using a hook attached to the wall to hang the light from.

-Be sure the bulb is mounted, so it adequately lights up the entire habitat properly.
+Be sure the UVB light is mounted, so it adequately lights up the entire habitat properly.

 Do Crested Geckos Need UVB Lighting?

-Crested geckos are nocturnal, so they don’t need UVB lighting to survive.
+Crested geckos are nocturnal, so they don’t need a UVB light to survive.
 However, they do benefit from a small amount of UVB.
 Use a UVB bulb with a low output of around 3% to 5% at most.

-While most pet reptiles do require UVB to survive and prevent health issues such as metabolic bone disease, crested geckos are a bit unique in this regard.
+While most pet reptiles do require a UVB light to survive and prevent health issues such as metabolic bone disease, crested geckos are a bit unique in this regard.

 As a result, they don’t particularly need it in captivity, either.

-However, as we briefly mentioned above, a small amount of UVB is beneficial to your gecko’s health, and it mimics the way sunlight behaves in its natural habitat.
+However, as we briefly mentioned above, a small amount of UVB is beneficial for the health of crested geckos, and it mimics the way sunlight behaves in its natural habitat.

 If you do opt for a UVB bulb for your gecko’s enclosure, it’s best to select one with a meager output.

-Use a bulb with, at most, 5% UVB output.
+Use a bulb or LED lighting with, at most, 5% UVB output.

-This is also sometimes denoted as a decimal, so in this case, it’d be written as 5.0 on the packaging.
+This is also sometimes denoted as a decimal, so in this case, it’d be written as 5.0 on the packaging of the LED lighting.

-We recommend something like this Lucky Herp 5.0 Fluorescent Tropical Terrarium Lamp, as it gives off just enough UVB to be beneficial to your gecko’s health.
+We recommend something like this Lucky Herp 5.0 Fluorescent Tropical Terrarium Lamp, as it gives off just enough full spectrum light to be beneficial to your gecko’s health.